Left-Handed Scholarships, Unclaimed Money and Other Scholarship Myths

 What’s more, this lesson also applies to broader demographically-based scholarships.
 Organizations like the United Negro College Fund, Hispanic Scholarship Fund and American Association of University Women are out there to serve specific populations — but they’re looking for more than just a demographic fit.
 And while many scholarships are designed for those who identify with certain races, ethnic backgrounds, gender identities or other characteristics, that’s rarely all there is to them.
 As you search, make sure to take a close look at all of the criteria, not just the basics.

 Speaking of scholarship criteria, they also feed into the other big scholarship myth: that there are thousands of unclaimed scholarships out there for the taking.

 The reality is much different.
-As of 2013, American students are actually using scholarships and grants more than any other source of funding — and any of Scholarship America’s program managers and evaluators can attest to the vast number of applications for even the smallest awards.
+In 2020, American students used scholarships and grants more than any other source of funding except parent contributions — and any of Scholarship America’s program managers and evaluators can attest to the vast number of applications for even the smallest awards.

 How did this myth start?
 No one’s exactly sure, but it seems most likely that a few stories of cash-rich colleges and a few anecdotes about restrictive scholarship requirements snowballed into conventional wisdom.
 And it’s even more certain that scholarship scammers helped spread the myth, offering to “find millions in unclaimed awards,” for a fee.
 (Here’s a good breakdown of the whole story.)